-Superior Plus LP and its subsidiaries are currently involved in legal proceedings (see page 64).
+Superior is currently involved in legal proceedings (see page 58).
 We cannot predict the outcome with certainty, but do not believe that an adverse decision would have a material adverse effect on our financial condition.
 We have significant operations in Canada and the United States and may be exposed to litigation or legal proceedings in these jurisdictions.
 If a court finds that we or any of our subsidiaries have failed to comply with laws or regulations and there is a significant judgment that results in a significant fine or penalty, there could be an adverse effect on our company.